 Next, we select the module “Train Model” and drag it into the grey workspace under the other modules.
 In the workspace, connect the output of the “Two-Class Boosted Decision Tree” module to the left input of the “Train Model” module.

 Remember, we want to predict whether flights will be more or less than 15 minutes late.
 To do this, select “Train Model” in the grey workspace and click on “Launch Column Selector” under Properties on the right.
 In the Column Selector, enter “ArrDel15” under “Column Name”.
-This column contains the information whether flights were more or less than 15 minutes late.
-This is the so-called “prediction label”.
-Don’t forget to connect the left output of the Split Data module to the right input of Train Model.
+This column contains the so-called “prediction label,” which is the information on whether flights were more or less than 15 minutes late.
+Don’t forget to connect the left output of the Split Data module to the right input of the Train Model.

-Let’s look at the different metrics on the bottom.
+Let’s look at the different metrics at the bottom.

 Finally, it’s a good idea to take a look at the ROC curve.
-The curve illustrates the reliability of the model in dependency of the prediction threshold.
+The curve illustrates the reliability of the model depending on the prediction threshold.
 The larger the area under the curve, the better the prediction model.
-The gray diagonal line corresponds to a 50% chance to lie correctly, i.e. easy to guess.
+The gray diagonal line corresponds to a 50% chance to lie correctly, i.e., easy to guess.
 With a perfect model that is correct for every flight, the area would be 1.0.
 The curve is sloped upwards and lies above the grey line.
 This shows that the model works better than random assumptions.

-In this tutorial you have learned to create a flight delay prediction model that can predict with 80% certainty whether flights on certain routes will be more or less than 15 minutes late.
+In this article, we have created a flight delay prediction model in Azure Machine Learning Studio.
+The model can predict with 80% certainty whether flights on specific routes will be more or less than 15 minutes late.

-Of course, the prediction model is only a first version and still offers a lot of potential for optimization.
-One option to further improve the model would be to add further information like the weather, the aircraft type, etc. Another option would be to test different algorithms and settings.
+The prediction model is only a first version and still offers a lot of room for optimization.
+One option to further improve the model would be to add features such as the weather, the aircraft type, etc. Another option would be to test different algorithms and hyperparameters.